Whipped cream: Uses

-Whipped cream is a popular topping for fruit and desserts such as pie, ice cream (especially sundaes), cupcakes, cakes, milkshakes, waffles, hot chocolate, cheesecakes, Jello and puddings.
-It is also served on coffee, especially in the Viennese coffee house tradition, where coffee with whipped cream is known as Melange mit Schlagobers.
+Whipped cream is a popular topping for fruit and desserts such as pie, ice cream (especially sundaes), cupcakes, cakes, milkshakes, waffles, hot chocolate, cheesecakes, gelatin dessert, and puddings.
+It is also served on coffee and hot chocolate.
+In the Viennese coffee house tradition, coffee with whipped cream is known as Melange mit Schlagobers.
 Whipped cream is used as an ingredient in many desserts, for example as a filling for profiteroles and layer cakes.

 It is often piped onto a dish using a pastry bag to create decorative shapes.